 Our mission is to challenge, encourage, and celebrate undergraduate students who pursue a path of academic excellence on their way to becoming advanced scholars, working professionals, creative artists, and/or community leaders.
 We do this through innovative and engaging classroom settings, living communities, and special events that promote a love for inquiry, learning, and exposition.
-Our Commonwealth Honors Program welcomes students who are able to thrive in a reading, writing, and research oriented environment and who want to be encouraged and challenged by their peers and our Honors Faculty.
+Our Honors College welcomes students who are able to thrive in a reading, writing, and research oriented environment and who want to be encouraged and challenged by their peers and our Honors Faculty.

 The UMass Lowell Honors Program began its life in 1995.
 Instrumental in its creation were: Eric Sheldon, Eugene Mellican, Robert Kunzendorf, and Jacqueline Moloney.
 Over the years, there has been eight directors: Eric Sheldon, Ph.D., Eugene Mellican, Ph.D., Stephen Pennell, Ph.D., Noelle McAfee, Ph.D., Alice Waters, Ph.D., Doreen Arcus, Ph.D., Julie Nash, Ph.D., and current director, James Canning, Ph.D.
 There have been two associate directors: Eugene Mellican, Ph.D. and Robert Kunzendorf, Ph.D.
 There have been many Honors Coordinators including, our current coordinator, Elizabeth Donaghey.

 On Feb.
 27, 2014, recognizing the strength of the Honors Program and its contributions to UMass Lowell's rising stature, the University of Massachusetts Board of Trustees voted to elevate the program to an Honors College.